apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/DockerContainers.md

     <value></value>
     <description>
       Optional.
-A comma-separated list of users who are allowed to request privileged contains if privileged containers are allowed.
+A comma-separated list of users who are allowed to request privileged containers if privileged containers are allowed.
     </description>
   </property>